MdevriesPhys/arXiv-Sanity-Preserver-Win/README.md

 ASP-Win intends to be the next step for this - running locally in Windows with a GUI interface, with different modules being loaded as required (à la [QuDi](https://github.com/Ulm-IQO/qudi)).

-### This is an evolution of the original arXiv Santiy Preserver
+### This is an evolution of the original arXiv Santiy Preserver, using lots of the core code from QuDi
 Give them love, I'm just standing on their shoulders!